Penecruz/VAICOMPRO-Community/README.md

 ## Installation Instructions

+NOTE: If this is a fresh VAICOMPRO install, you should follow the install instructions in the VAICOMPRO manual found in the VAICOMPRO/Documentation folder.

 1. Backup your current VAICOMPRO folder found in your VoiceAttack/Apps folder.

 2. Backup your current VoiceAttack profile by clicking "More Profile Actions" (button right of the edit in VoiceAttack) and exporting your profile to a known location.